An easy recipe for delicious keto pot roast. Served over mashed cauliflower and made without flour, it is healthy and gluten-free.

 Not necessarily.
 You can thicken any gravy, if you’re patient, by simply cooking it and reducing some of the liquid.

-If you want it to happen faster, while keeping the dish gluten-free, I suggest mixing 1 teaspoon of organic cornstarch with 1 teaspoon of cold water and stirring that into the gravy.
+If you want it to happen faster, while keeping the pot roast keto and gluten-free, I suggest mixing 1 tablespoon of organic cornstarch with 1 tablespoon of cold water and stirring that into the gravy.

 What about leftovers?